Movement neuroscience, epilepsy, neurotechnology, neural prosthetics, Brain-Machine Interfaces

 Investigating mechanisms of learning and plasticity during operation of myoelectric-controlled interfaces and brain-machine interfaces - We use tasks requiring subjects to control computer cursors directly from electrophysiological signals in order to understand the brain mechanisms that underlie learning of abstract neuromotor mappings.

-Wellcome Trust and EPSRC Innovative Engineering for Health "CADNO: Controlling Abnormal Network Dynamics using Optogenetics)"
+Wellcome Trust and EPSRC Innovative Engineering for Health "CANDO: Controlling Abnormal Network Dynamics using Optogenetics)"

 Wellcome Trust Research Career Development Fellowship "Closed-Loop Neurostimulation of the Motor System"